pmineiro/musique-off/answerable/README.md

 * Live subsample the training dataset to (approximately) match the hop moments with the dev set.
    * If you don't want this, try `env distribution_matching=False ./qdecompdyn.py`
    * To find more (undocumented) settings you can try, check out [Params.py](Params.py)
+* Output running predictions to the file `train.preds` (`prediction_file=train.preds`)
+   * This is progressive validation, i.e., predictions are made on an example before learning is done for that example.

 This takes about 4 A100-days to run and will dump a bunch of checkpoints to the current directory.
 To save time, you can use [snapshots/onetrainingpass](snapshots/onetrainingpass) which contains the final checkpoint from a single training pass on the training set.